Work (human activity): History

 Humans have varied their work habits and attitudes over time.
 As humans are diurnal, they work mainly during the day, but some occupations require night shift work.
 Hunter-gatherer societies vary their "work" intensity according to the seasonal availability of plants and the periodic migration of prey animals.
 The development of agriculture led to more sustained work practices, but work still changed with the seasons, with intense sustained effort during harvests (for example) alternating with less focused periods such as winters.
 In the early modern era, Protestantism and proto-capitalism emphasized the moral and personal advantages of hard work.

 The periodic re-invention of slavery encouraged more consistent work activity in the working class, and capitalist industrialization intensified demands on workers to keep up with the pace of machines.
-Restrictions on the hours of work and the ages of workers followed, with worker demands for time off increasing, but modern office work retains traces of expectations of sustained, concentrated work, even in affluent societies.
+Restrictions on the hours of work and the ages of workers followed, accompanied by rising worker demands for time off, but modern office work retains traces of expectations of sustained, concentrated work, even in affluent societies.

 Forms of work take on changes over time in response to technological and societal changes.
 According to a 2024 study, the majority of current employment in the United States was in occupations that had been introduced since 1940.